leehonan/meterman-node/readme.md

 ### Metering Approach & Limitations

 The MeterNode simply counts consumption LED pulses, and records these against interval entries, with timing according to its onboard clock (RTC).
 The pickup/counting is 100% accurate if the sensor is setup properly and not subject to extreme light interference.
-A cumulative value is stored and transmitted, allowing for interval update message failures.
+A cumulative meter value is stored and transmitted in each message, allowing for interval update message failures.

 The MeterNode can be set to a notional 'base value' to track the smart meter being monitored.
 This allows for easy verification that the MeterNode is tracking accurately, although it is difficult to align the two exactly as the smart meter will only display a coarse value (e.g. to the nearest 100 Wh).
 This can be set using a serial command or radio message as described below.